10 Best Resorts on Marco Island, FL

 While not set on the beach, Marco Island Lakeside Inn still boasts a beautiful water view.
 Watch the wildlife fly and jump about in the lake, or swim laps in the heated pool.
 You won't have to fight hordes of tourists for a lounge chair, which is a definite plus!

-Although small, this sweet inn has 25 comfortable and spacious guest suites and villas, all with kitchens and private outdoor space, which makes it a wonderful locale for a longer, quieter vacation.
+Although small, this sweet inn has 19 comfortable and spacious guest suites and villas, all with kitchens and private outdoor space, which makes it a wonderful locale for a longer, quieter vacation.
 When you're itching for sand, grab one of the complimentary chairs and head to the beach.
-It's only a short drive away.
+It's only a two-mile drive away.

 Address: 155 1st Avenue, Marco Island, Florida